Why do so many parents, teachers and coaches REWARD children with treats and candy?

 - other items such as frisbees, jump ropes, glow sticks, sidewalk chalk, a hula hoop, or hopscotch markers

-Remember, children will pick up their preferences based on the foods made available to them, that includes junk foods, especially sweets because they are powerfully addictive.
+Remember, children will pick up their preferences based on the foods made available to them, which includes junk foods, especially sweets because they are powerfully addictive.
 A great project would be to have your children (or students) come up with some reward ideas that they would be motivated by, children often come up with the best ideas!